near/docs/docs/1.concepts/1.basics/account.md

 ### Function Call Keys {#function-call-keys}

-A `FunctionCall` key is unique as it only has permission to call non-payable functions - a smart contract's method(s) that _do'nt_ attach Ⓝ as a deposit.
+A `FunctionCall` key only has permission to call non-payable functions.
+Non-payable functions are smart contract's method(s) that _do'nt_ attach Ⓝ as a deposit.
 These keys have the following three attributes:

 1. `allowance` - the amount of Ⓝ the key is allowed to spend on gas fees _(optional - default: `null`)_